powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionFinder.md

 ![BSClusterInit](../../_static/img/sld/layout/BSClusterInit.svg){align=center}

 > **Important - On this result:**
 > - It is representative of the general case.
-But, note that for `PositionFromExtension` the `verticalBusSets` is sorted to end up to a ready-to-merge `bsClusters`.
+But note that for `PositionFromExtension`, the `verticalBusSets` is sorted to end up to a ready-to-merge `bsClusters`.
 See [PositionFromExtension](positionFromExtension.md).
-> - Regarding the picture: the rows do not exist in real.
-It presented to highlight we have no clue of whether one `NodeBus` will be horizontally aligned with one another, except we know for sure that both `B1` shall end up in the same row.
+> - In this picture, the `NodeBus` are on different rows to show that they are not necessarily aligned.
+Only both `B1` will necessarily be on the same row.

 #### Step 3: Merge `BSClusters` into a single one